UNC Watchlist

 Xylazine & Dexmedetomidine

 We've been tracking xylazine since 2021, and (dex)medetomidine is a closely related molecule that could replace xylazine on the street.
+The graph from our live tracker of the two molecules shows an increase in fentanyl samples containing (dex)medetomidine starting in June 2024.

 If you're into academic commentaries, this is a good primer on xylazine.
 If video is more your speed, this great webinar by wound care nurse Jason Beinart will get you up to speed on wound care.
 If you're in a clinical setting, here is a case report of xylazine masking benzo withdrawal.